oracle/python-cx_Oracle/doc/cursor.rst

    positioned at the first row and if set to "last", the cursor is set to the last row in the result set.

-   An IndexError is raised if the mode is "relative" or "absolute" and the scroll operation would position the cursor outside of the result set.
+   An error is raised if the mode is "relative" or "absolute" and the scroll operation would position the cursor outside of the result set.

    .. versionadded:: development